cupmanager/jangular/README.md

 -------------
 * Repository for controllers?
 Or at least specify package names to look in.
 * Directives as attributes and some transclude functionality?
-* How to handle that template files change on disk?
+* [FIXED] How to handle that template files change on disk?
+Reading lastmodified each time (!)
 * Directives/controllers should be able to only generate data for the fields that will actually be used in the template
 * [FIXED] Caching system.
 Also including a GuavaCachingStrategy
 * [FIXED] Specify where Jangular should look for template files